In this section of notes we will explore ethical theories

 not provide much of a way to find out whether others in fact want

 to be treated the same way you want to be treated.
-If you offer food to
+If you are fond of roast

-others, what if they reject it because they are vegetarian, and your food
+beef, and offer it to others, what if they reject it because they are

-contained meat?
-However, if the rule is applied primarily to the "big
+vegetarian?
+However, if the rule is applied primarily to the "big picture"

-picture" issues of fairness and consideration, perhaps this is less
+issues of fairness and consideration, perhaps this is less relevant.
+Second,

-relevant.
-Second, the Golden Rule (and the Silver Rule) would seem to
+the Golden Rule (and the Silver Rule) would seem to preclude punishment of

 Law: lawyers have a legal AND ethical responsibility to take their client's